willhwj/SafeForWork-React/README.md

 ## Context
 This project develops a mobile-responsive web-based interactive application called 'Safe-For-Work Snippets', crowd-sourcing snippets of content which are safe for sharing/usage at workplace or in business context.
 From the web application, users can see and search snippets by multiple categories and sub-categories (called options), and create/update/delete snippets.
 Users can also post comments on how they think of each snippet and how they have applied it at their workplace and the effect.

+The idea was conceptualized by me after several sessions with my career mentor on capitalizing the power of story-telling in our daily interactions with customers, internal stakeholders and other business contacts.
+Both he and I work in technology sales function, and frequently interact with people.
+Our ability to make a favourable impression and create a negotiation-conducive atmosphere often play an outsized role in forging strong business relationship, tipping the scale to our favor.
+We recognize the pain points of the lack of repository for safe-for-work yet refreshing, captivating snippets of content, and lack of context in applying them.
+Hence I started this project with first of all, him and me as the target audience to pour our collective efforts, and then at later stage expanding this to other colleagues or close business contacts.

+As the project is produced in 9 days (3 weekends and 3 additional off-days), primary development effort is focused on the functionalities and key user flows.
+This is due to both sheer practicality of very short timeframe and also a conscientious effort to prioritize the development of a functional app for immediate usage.

 ## Demo
 A live website of the application can be found here: https://cocky-morse-b2d9a6.netlify.app/.